 In May 2020, the Raspberry Pi announced a new variant of the Raspberry Pi 4, with 8 GB RAM.

-Why is the Raspberry Pi Foundation not pushing it?
+Why was the Raspberry Pi Foundation not pushing it?

 It seems kind of weird to release 64-bit chips without offering a 64-bit OS to use it.
 But as James Hughes explained, there are a few reasons for this: